 I just went on a spiritual pilgrimage to Sedona, Arizona.
 And now that I am back, I can reflect on my experience.
 I ask myself the questions: What is a spiritual pilgrimage?
 What was I seeking?
 And what did I learn?

 According to eHow, a spiritual pilgrimage is a physical journey toward a place of sacred or religious significance.
 Sedona attracts people from all over the world to experience its vortexes and holy land.
 Many people travel to Sedona for healing and to evolve their consciousness.
-The red rocks contain minerals of copper and iron; both hold healing properties.
+The red rocks contain minerals of quartz, copper and iron; both hold healing properties.
 Copper magnifies energy and opens up the chakras.
 And iron, like in our blood, creates balance in the body and mind.

 I traveled with three other spiritual seekers: Sister Lucy is a Franciscan nun, Joe studied Shamanism in Peru, and Trina is a Vietnamese energy healer and medical interpreter.
 Our group theme for the trip: trust and let go.
 We trusted God to guide us.